 While the emotional and psychological toll of post-traumatic stress disorder (PTSD) is widely recognized, many people are unaware of the physical effects it can have on those who have served in the armed forces.
-One of those effects is the often-overlooked link between PTSD and headaches.
-By understanding this connection and recognizing the physical consequences that PTSD can take on the body, we can better address the holistic well-being of those who have served our country.
+One of those effects is the often-overlooked link between PTSD and headache.
+By understanding this connection and recognizing the physical consequences that PTSD can take on the body, including PTSD headaches, we can better address the holistic well-being of those who have served our country.

 What Is Post-Traumatic Stress Disorder?